Data and Network visualisation¶

-To map can be added also decorations like picture and group box.
-To add picture it should be uploaded to “Image Library” before.
+Decorations like picture and group box can be added to maps.
+To add picture it should be previously be uploaded to “Image Library”.

-Creating group box you should specify it’s size, colour and name.
+When creating group box you should specify it’s size, color and name.

 DCI Container is part of decorations.
 It can be used to display separate dci values on a map.

-- If border should be shown and it’s colour
+- If border should be shown and it’s color

 - Data Source - there can be configured DCI values and text near them that will be displayed